9 Mistakes to avoid when implementing a Sales Pipeline and CRM

 8. Ignoring feedback from users

 This can lead to frustration and a lack of adoption.
-Make sure you listen to your team’s feedback and make necessary adjustments to the system to ensure that it is meeting their needs.
+Listen to your team’s feedback and adjust the system accordingly to meet their needs.

 9. Lack of maintenance and updates